 Oh yes…fall is definitely in the air.
 Kids are back to school, fall festivals abound and cold and flu germs patiently await.
 The cold and flu season comes around every year.
 Everyone hates it.
 But for some reason it returns year after year.
-As I type this, I am reminded of how much I loathe this time of year.
-I am literally breathing though one open nostril right now.
-Don’t start sending care baskets just yet though, I am almost on the other side to sweet oxygenated freedom.
-Despite my background, I usually try natural cold remedies before I forge through the traditional route.
+Despite having a medical background, I usually try natural cold remedies before I forge through the traditional route.
 Blame it on my Caribbean ancestry.
 Blame it on a “stubborn” gene.
-Oh yes…and I am breastfeeding!
 It remains true though, that traditional and homeopathic methods can have quite a symbiotic relationship.
 You don’t always have to pick one over the other.

 Pregnant and nursing mothers, young children and people on other prescription medications are ideal candidates for natural or non-drug cold remedies.
 But, we can all benefit from learning more about what nature has to offer.

 Here are some tried and true natural cold remedies that really work.